good-loop/doc/pages/policy/staff-perks.md

  - Volunteering policy: You can do some volunteer work on company time.
  - Emergency and Legal Aid Fund of £200 per year to help any staff member in trouble.
  - 28 days leave by default for full-time workers (pro-rata for Part-Time)
+ - ...Plus a loyalty bonus: 1 week extra paid leave after 3 years of service, and every year afterwards.
+ And a one-off super holiday of 3 weeks extra paid leave after 5 years of service.
  - Personal budgets: We should work together to make Good-Loop a great place to work.
  So every staff member has a monthly budget (default: £50) to spend as they see fit on things that improve the company.
  - Childcare vouchers.